Grants, Awards & PhD's

 - Applications will be evaluated by peer review.

-- A British Pain Society sub-committee will assess the peer review and will submit their recommendation for approval at the next Council meeting following the deadline for applications.
+- The British Pain Society Science and Research Committee will assess the peer review and will submit their recommendation for approval at the December 2017 Council meeting.

 - Funding will be forwarded to the institution who employs the successful applicant, in stages, according to each project and on submission of relevant expense receipts